otagobioinformaticsspringschool/2024/lessons/day1/intro_bash.md

 every time the loop iterates, so it would only have text from the last variable used.
 Instead, `>>` adds to the end of the file.

 ### Extended for loops

-Basename is a function in UNIX that is helpful for removing a uniform part of a name from a list of files.
+`basename` is a function in UNIX that is helpful for removing a uniform part of a name from a list of files.
 In this case, we will use basename to remove the `.fastq` extension from the files that we’ve been working with.

 ~~~
 $ basename SRR097977.fastq .fastq